-- Notice of the HBC Formal Plan Meeting is given.
+- a.
+Notice of the HBC Formal Plan Meeting is given.
 The Applicant sends notice to neighbors within 1500 feet by mail with affidavit of mailing.
-Staff provide notice to all those on "Notify Me". - 2.
-HBC reviews the Formal Plan in accordance with the code and takes action on the application (e.g. approve, approve with stipulations, deny, or continue). - 3.
+Staff provide notice to all those on "Notify Me". - b.
+HBC reviews the Formal Plan in accordance with the code and takes action on the application (e.g. approve, approve with stipulations, deny, or continue). - c.
 Once the HBC approves the Formal Plan, the Applicant submits plans for building permit.

-6. Building Permit Process
+8. Building Permit Process